 - The iQ must connect to the internet via a phone or tablet every 30 days.

-- During this time, the app proactively checks for things like recalls and runs security checks on the probe.
+- During this time, the app proactively checks for probe health and updates the probe firmware.
+This may cause a delay in scanning.

 In some scenarios, it's possible that multiple users might be using the same probe or group of probes.
 Each of these users' mobile devices will need to connect to the internet every 30 days or less to continue using the probe.

 When the app on a mobile device is updated, it includes firmware that is installed on the probe when the probe is connected to the mobile device after an update.
 This firmware update does not require the internet, but does take 10-15 seconds prior to beginning scanning.